santolucito/santolucito.github.io/COMS3430/Lab4.md

 - Sonic Pi
 - Quaver
 - SuperCollider
-- Build-your-own (if you do Part B first, check with me first though)
+- Build-your-own (check with me first though)

 Other languages may be used, but check with me first.